PLNG5511 Climate Change Policy and Planning

 - Students are able to (1) understand the complexity of climate change and its impacts from a policy and planning perspective; (2) critically analyse approaches taken by individual governments and intergovernmental institutions in the field of climate change; (3) appreciate the diverse drivers of climate change policy at the national level; and (4) fully understand the design, potential and limitations of policies in the spheres of climate change mitigation and adaptation.

-- Typically this unit is assessed in the following ways: (1) a learning diary based on critical analysis of five key readings (25 per cent); (2) a problem-based learning assignment (35 per cent); and (3) sighted examination at end of semester (40 per cent).
+- Indicative assessments in this unit are as follows: (1) a learning diary based on critical analysis of five key readings (25 per cent); (2) a problem-based learning assignment (35 per cent); and (3) sighted examination at end of semester (40 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.